-If you would like to learn more about how to use the online classroom, as well as troubleshooting tips, we are running seminars at 4pm on Tuesdays and 11am on Wednesdays for tutors!
-You can see how to join one here.
+If you would like to learn more about how to use the online classroom, as well as troubleshooting tips, you can watch our online classroom seminar recording here!

 If you’re hearing an echo, that’s probably because one of you isn’t wearing headphones!
 Make sure you’re both using headphones for the best quality audio in the classroom.

 Unfortunately, delayed or fuzzy audio or sound that keeps breaking up is usually caused by a poor internet connection, either due to:

 - One of you being in a rural location which means you may be a long distance from the exchange